 Because they are not eliglbe for any kind of work authorization, international NDVS are not eligible for a Social Security Numbers.

 If your department is providing a stipend, scholarship, or other funding, you can apply for an Individual Taxpayer Identification Number (ITIN), if needed.
 Visit the link for ITIN information and application instructions.

-If your spouse or child will join you after you arrive in the U.S. and wants to do so in F-2 or J-2 status, you can add them as a dependent.
+If your spouse or child will join you after you arrive in the U.S. and wants to do so in J-2 status, you can add them as a dependent.
 Please see adding a dependent for more information.